cassiusma/satute/README.md

 [workflow.pdf](https://github.com/cassiusma/satute/files/11662009/workflow.pdf)

 The minimum input required to run Satute is an alignment file in phylip or fasta format.
 IQ-TREE reconstructs an evolutionary tree and then Satute will tell us, for every branch of this tree, whether this branch is saturated or not.
-If there are different evolutionary speeds (e.g. due to the Gamma model), then we need to separate the alignment sites into the categories that likely generated them.
+If there are different evolutionary speeds (e.g. due to the Gamma model), then Satute will separate the alignment sites into the categories that likely generated them.

 The final output is a results file listing, for every branch, its saturation status.
 If there are different categories, then one results file is output for each category.